UK rail strike strands commuters, pits workers against govt

 Kate Nicholls, chief executive of industry body UKHospitality, said the walkout would cost restaurants, cafes and bars business that is sorely needed after two years of pandemic disruption, and “fragile consumer confidence will take a further hit.”

-With inflation currently running at 9%, the Rail, Maritime and Transport Union says it cannot accept rail firms’ latest offer of a 3% raise.
+With inflation currently running at 9%, the RMT union says it cannot accept rail firms’ latest offer of a 3% raise.

 But the train companies argue they can’t offer more, given current passenger numbers.
 There were almost 1 billion train journeys in the U.K. in the year to March — compared to 1.7 billion in the 12 months before the pandemic.